 This Topical Search results patent does remind me of the context vector patent, and the two processes in these two patents look like they could work together.
 The patent also shows how topics may be organized.

 This patent is:

 Inventors: Sarveshwar Duddu, Kuntal Loya, Minh Tue Vo Thanh, and Thorsten Brants

 Filed: March 15, 2016

-A server is configured to receive, from a client, a query and context information associated with a document; obtain search results, based on the query, that identify documents relevant to the query; analyze the context information to identify content; generate first scores for a hierarchy of topics, that correspond to measures of relevance of the topics to the content; select a topic that is most relevant to the context information when the topic is associated with a greatest first score; generate second scores for the search results that correspond to measures of relevance, of the search results, to the topic; select one or more of the search results as being most relevant to the topic when the search results are associated with one or more greatest second scores; generate a search result document that includes the selected search results; and send, to a client, the search result document.
+A server is configured to receive, from a client, a query and context information associated with a document; obtain search results, based on the query, that identifies documents relevant to the query; analyze the context information to identify content; generate first scores for a hierarchy of topics, that correspond to measures of the relevance of the topics to the content; select a topic that is most relevant to the context information when the topic is associated with a greatest first score; generate second scores for the search results that correspond to measures of relevance, of the search results, to the topic; select one or more of the search results as being most relevant to the topic when the search results are associated with one or more greatest second scores; generate a search result document that includes the selected search results; and send, to a client, the search result document.

 It will be exciting to see topical search results start appearing at Google.